angular/angular/aio/content/guide/docs-style-guide.md

 ## Images

-Store images in the `content/images/guide` directory in a folder with the **same name** as the guide page.
+Store images in the `content/images/guide` directory in a directory with the same name as the guide page.
 Because Angular documentation generation copies these images to `generated/images/guide/your-guide-directory`, set the image `src` attribute to the runtime location of `generated/images/guide/your-guide-directory`.

-For example, images for this "Angular documentation style guide" are in the `content/images/guide/docs-style-guide` folder, but the `src` attribute specifies the `generated` location.
+For example, images for this **Angular documentation style guide** are in the `content/images/guide/docs-style-guide` directory, but the `src` attribute specifies the `generated` location.

 The following is the `src` attribute for the "flying hero" image belonging to this guide: